NYU Stern School of Business

 Johannes Stroebel, 36, is the David S. Loeb Professor of Finance at the NYU Stern School of Business.

 He joined NYU in 2013 from the University of Chicago Booth School of Business, where he was the Neubauer Family Assistant Professor of Economics.
-Stroebel conducts research in climate finance, household finance, social network analysis, another topics.
+Stroebel conducts research in climate finance, household finance, social network analysis, and other topics.
 He has won numerous awards including the AQR Asset Management Institute Young Researcher Prize and the Brattle Award for the best paper published in the Journal of Finance.
 He has also won an Andrew Carnegie fellowship and an Alfred P. Sloan Research Fellowship in Economics.

 He is an associate editor at the Journal of Political Economy, the Review of Economic Studies, Econometrica, and the Journal of Finance; member of the Climate Related Market Risk Subcommittee at the Commodities and Futures Trading Commission (CFTC); and a member of a Working Group on Extreme Weather and Financial Risks at the President’s Council of Advisors on Science and Technology (PCAST).